maboiteaspam/dns-via-dht/README.md

 # DHT DNS solver

-Provides an API to announce and resolve a domain name via DHT table.
+Provides an API to announce and resolve a domain name via DHT.

 Still a work in progress : )